-- D8.10.1 Students will be required to retake the module if they have failed a module after a resit.
-The maximum number of retakes permitted per module is one. - D8.10.2 No student who has passed a module or who has received a condoned pass in respect of that module may retake it in order to achieve a higher mark. - D8.10.3 No student may retake any module on more than one occasion. - D8.10.4 The maximum mark obtainable for any module for which a student has completed a retake, is a minimum pass for that module, i.e. the TMM will be capped at 40%. - D8.10.5 Where a module is not available for whatever reason a student required to retake that module may be required to substitute an alternative module of the same level in order to meet the requirements of the particular foundation programme. - D8.10.6 Where a student is required to retake an elective module they may elect to choose an alternative module at the same level to the required credit levels.
+D6.10.1 Students will be required to retake the module if they have failed a module after a resit.
+The maximum number of retakes permitted per module is one.

+- D6.10.2 No student who has passed a module or who has received a condoned pass in respect of that module may retake, resit or repair it in order to achieve a higher mark.
+In exceptional cases, students may be given a resit opportunity for a component on a module they have passed, if they were not able to submit assessment for this module due to extenuating circumstances.
+Students should follow the appeals process detailed in section C10 in order to request this. - D6.10.3 No student may retake any module on more than one occasion.
+Students who fail a module after a retake will be withdrawn from their programme at the end of the term by the Finalist and Progression Board. - D6.10.4 The maximum mark obtainable for any module for which a student has completed a retake, is a minimum pass for that module, i.e. the TMM will be capped at 40%. - D6.10.5 Where a module is not available for whatever reason a student required to retake that module may be required to substitute an alternative module of the same level in order to meet the requirements of the particular foundation programme. - D6.10.6 Where a student is required to retake an elective module they may elect to choose an alternative module at the same level to the required credit levels.
 The maximum mark obtainable for any elective module for which a student has completed a retake, is a minimum pass for that module, i.e. the TMM will be capped at 40%.

-D8.11 General Principles
+D6.11 General Principles

-- D8.11.1 Unauthorised absence from an examination or failure to submit coursework by the deadline for late submission will constitute failure in that component of assessment. - D8.11.2 Under exceptional circumstances a student may be allowed to defer an examination or the submission of coursework.
+- D6.11.1 Unauthorised absence from an examination or failure to submit coursework by the deadline for late submission will constitute failure in that component of assessment. - Under exceptional circumstances a student may be allowed to defer an examination or the submission of coursework.
 Where such exceptional circumstances become apparent after the examination or the submission date the Subject Board may grant a deferral retrospectively.
 Notification of the exceptional circumstances must be made within a specified time of the examination/submission date and by following the Extenuating Circumstances procedures outlined in section C7.

-D8.12 Alternative Assessment
+D6.12 Alternative Assessment

-D8.12.1 It is sometimes necessary to assess a student by means of an alternative method.
+D6.12.1 It is sometimes necessary to assess a student by means of an alternative method.
 This may be due to an issue of accessibility or it may be due to practical or logistical circumstances, such as the availability of other students and/or facilities.
-In all cases, the Head of Programme will determine whether alternative assessment is appropriate and may set an alternative assessment designed to evaluate the extent to which the student has achieved the learning outcomes attached to the particular assessment.
-In cases where accessibility requires an alternative assessment, the Disability Officer will be consulted.
+In all cases, the Director of Content will determine whether alternative assessment is appropriate and may set an alternative assessment designed to evaluate the extent to which the student has achieved the learning outcomes attached to the particular assessment.
+In cases where accessibility requires an alternative assessment, Student Support will be consulted.

-D8.13 Deferrals
+D6.13 Deferrals

-D8.13.1 Where the Subject Board has granted a deferral based on extenuating circumstances, the mark achieved will not be subject to a penalty or a cap.
+D6.13.1 Where the Subject Board has granted a deferral based on extenuating circumstances, the mark achieved will not be subject to a penalty or a cap.

-D8.14 Support for non-progressing students
+D6.14 Support for non-progressing students

-D8.14.1 Students who are unable to progress to level 4 of the programme should contact the Student Support Team to discuss support arrangements.
+D6.14.1 Students who are unable to progress to level 4 of the programme should contact the Student Support Team to discuss support arrangements.

-D9 Programme Assessment
+D7 Programme Assessment

-D9.1 Responsibilities of Assessment Boards
+D7.1 Responsibilities of Assessment Boards